vulhub/vulhub/README.md

 systemctl start docker
 ```

-Note that as of April 2022, `docker compose` is merged into Docker as a subcommand as [Docker Compose V2](https://www.docker.com/blog/announcing-compose-v2-general-availability/), the Python version of docker-compose will be deprecated after June 2023.
+Note that as of 2022年4月, `docker compose` is merged into Docker as a subcommand as [Docker Compose V2](https://www.docker.com/blog/announcing-compose-v2-general-availability/), the Python version of docker-compose will be deprecated after June 2023.
 So Vulhub will no longer require the installation of additional `docker-compose`, and all documentation will be modified to use the `docker compose` instead.

 The installation steps of Docker and Docker Compose for other operating systems might be slightly different, please refer to the [docker documentation](https://docs.docker.com/) for details.